Yeşim Ağaoğlu: Artwork

 Ağaoğlu has concentrated on art making with performance, visual material and objects.
 At the beginning her poems, written on yellow paper with a conventional typewriter, occupied the center of these works.
 The yellow pages are a basic material and modest element of communication with the people, but when they are arranged in huge geometrical heaps in the exhibition spaces they also become a Fluxus installation.
 Her presence in the exhibition space is considered as performance, even if she does not make a performance in the sense that she is directly involved in the process of the artwork, but her continuous blending into the viewers' attendance gives the impression of a performance.
 Her approach to art-making is minimalist and modest.
 Avoiding popularity and sophistication she describes her works as "technically simple but conceptually rich."

 As a photographer, Ağaoğlu journeys into the city's simple and elaborate images, focusing on hybrid architecture, human diversity, gender differentiations and well-hidden ideological symbols and manifestations.

-Being highly sensitive to the socio-political environment of her region, it is a necessity for her to convey her messages through particular strategies in art making; and, every time she invents new ones.
-She is decidedly doing well in fulfilling the prerequisites of approaching the distant public of contemporary art.
+Aware of the socio-political environment of her region, Ağaoğlu conveys her messages through strategies in art making.